Jax's Gift

 If you enjoyed this blog, please subscribe and please share!

-And if you feel called to make a donation, please Donate here, Rocky's & Jax's vet bills total around R7,000 (£320 / $435 / €370) and we don't have the funds to cover it.
+And if you feel called to make a donation, please Donate here, Rocky's & Jax's vet bills are estimated to total around R7,000 (£320 / $435 / €370) and we don't have the funds to cover.

 We are privileged and honoured to serve and we invite you to join our Lighthouse Family, that we may continue to shine brightly, lighting the way for others.